 A collaborative project with PRACE was created to address this by preparing a library for optimising molecular dynamics simulations in terms of task scheduling for an initial particular use case of OpenPathSampling using the Dask framework.
-The project was approved after review within PRACE and an initial version was released in Q1 2019.
+The project was approved after review within PRACE and an initial version of the library was released in Q1 2019.
+A follow-on project in collaboration with PRACE is due to complete in August 2020.

 A number of additional use cases for HTC within E-CAM across all WPs have been identified.
 It has also been shown to be of interest to our industrial contacts during the DPD Scoping Workshop, where it was reported that "The main role exascale could play is in rapid screening of candidate systems for formulated product companies.
 This requires accurate models, efficient computation and appropriate workflows to be available".
-Full report available here.
+The full report is available here.

 In 2018 we have organised a transversal ESDW to help address HTC use cases.
-The second part of the HTC workshop will take place in July 2019 and it will focus exclusively on the E-CAM library.
+The second part of the HTC workshop took place in July 2019 and focused exclusively on the E-CAM library.

-4.3.2 A Load-balancing Library
+4.6.2 A Load-balancing Library

-At Jüelich Supercomputing Centre (JSC), a library for dynamically redistributing work in particle- or mesh-based simulation codes is being developed.
-Currently it is developed under the name "A Loadbalancing Library" (ALL) which contains a number of methods (e.g., tensor product decomposition, staggered mesh, topological mesh or Voronoi based methods) which iteratively modify the computational domain geometries to re-balance the computational load on each processor.
+At Jülich Supercomputing Centre (JSC), a library for dynamically redistributing work in particle- or mesh-based simulation codes is being developed.
+Currently it is developed under the name "A Load-balancing Library" (ALL) which contains a number of methods (e.g., tensor product decomposition, staggered mesh, topological mesh or Voronoi based methods) which iteratively modify the computational domain geometries to re-balance the computational load on each processor.
 Somewhat more expensive methods (based on d-dimensional work distribution functions) distribute the work within one library call and are suited for, e.g., static load balancing or initial partitioning of the simulation domain.
 The library is based on C++ template programming model to deal with different data types that describe domain boundaries and domain based work.
 In order to encapsulate the data, ALL uses a class in which the required data and the computed results of a load-balancing routine are saved and can be accessed.
-It is an ongoing project that will be reported in more detail in the next WP7 deliverable.

-An ESDW focussing on ALL was part of the 2018/2019 ESDW program, where developers from 8 community codes came together to discuss collaborative opportunities, and included efforts to initiate integration of ALL into their codes.
+It is an ongoing project that will be reported in more detail in the remaining WP7 deliverables.
+An ESDW focusing on ALL was part of the 2018/2019 ESDW program, where developers from 8 community codes came together to discuss collaborative opportunities, and included efforts to initiate integration of ALL into their codes.
 A second part of the ESDW was held in June 2019, with hands-on foreseen for the integration and testing of the library in part of the codes.
+A third part is planned for a later stage of the current project phase.

-4.3.3 Leveraging HPX within E-CAM
+4.6.3 Leveraging HPX within E-CAM